 The Spanish Cape Mystery has a memorable dream sequence (Chapter 8).
 It mentions that Ellery had hoped to get insight into solving the crime through his dream, but that this did not happen.
 Such dreams about a case will be a recurring event in the mysteries of Stuart Palmer.

 The book shows EQ's ability to create a natural landscape, and integrate it into a story.
 It seems unusual for EQ, after the urban setting and delightful floor plans of so much of his fiction.
 "The Treasure Hunt" (1935) of the same year also has a dramatic, isolated natural location.
-Such lonely buildings in inaccessible settings are a tradition in 1930's mysteries: one thinks of The Phantom of Crestwood, Benighted (filmed as The Old Dark House), Rebecca, Ten Little Indians and Hangman's Handyman.
+Such lonely buildings in inaccessible settings are a tradition in 1930's mysteries: one thinks of The Phantom of Crestwood, Benighted (filmed as The Old Dark House), Rebecca, Agatha Christie's And Then There Were None and Hake Talbot's Hangman's Handyman.
 The first four were made into movies, and the lonely mansion near the sea on a dark and stormy night is a staple of the 1930's Hollywood whodunit.

 The Spanish Cape Mystery (1935) was made into a mediocre B movie that same year, with romantic leading man Donald Cook playing a suave, well dressed, often witty and humorous Ellery.
 Its best sequence has nothing to do with the novel.
 This is the opening, in which Ellery helps Inspector Queen solve a jewel robbery.
 This prologue is unrelated to the rest of the story.